d3v-null/rubbl/docs/EXAMPLES.md

 ### 1) Prepare a small Measurement Set with Birli

-We’ll convert the picket-fence FITS data into a small CASA Measurement Set (MS) for the casatables example.
+We'll convert the picket-fence FITS data into a small CASA Measurement Set (MS) for the casatables example.
 Limiting to a single coarse-channel pair keeps it fast.

 ```bash
 # From this repo root